-The correct use of masks by children are directly linked to the education of their parents, thus largely dependent on social inequalities.
+The correct use of masks by children is directly linked to the education of their parents, thus schools and communities should engage in training programmes for children and parents to reduce social inequalities.

-MASK USE IN AN NPM SET
+MASK USE IN A SET OF NON-PHARMACEUTICAL MEASURES

-As in adults, the mask use should not be considered as a panacea nor a unique solution for COVID-19 protection.
+As in adults, mask use should not be considered as a panacea nor a unique solution for COVID-19 protection.